PM names Sanjrani for Senate chairmanship

 ISLAMABAD: Prime Minister Imran Khan Thursday nominated the outgoing Chairman Senate Muhammad Sadiq Sanjrani for the coveted post again, who enjoys apparently good support in the opposition camp as well.

-Some insiders in the ruling Pakistan Tehreek-e-Insaf claim that the party fully respects the decision taken by the Chairman Imran Khan, but it may not have gone well with all and sundry, and also among the allied parties, particularly the Balochistan Awami Party, which has emerged as the second largest party in the PTI-led alliance in the Senate.
+Some insiders in the ruling PTI claim that the party fully respects the decision taken by the Chairman Imran Khan, but it may not have gone well with all and sundry, and also among the allied parties, particularly Balochistan Awami Party, which has emerged as the second largest party in the PTI-led alliance in the Senate.

 As for Pakistan Democratic Movement, they have yet to formally announce their candidate for the post of Senate chairman, though PPP Chairman Bilawal Bhutto Zardari said a day earlier that Senator-elect Syed Yousaf Raza Gilani will be their candidate for this post.